WebCimes/webcimes-tooltip/README.md

         const tooltipTitle = new WebcimesTooltip({
             type: "title", // Type (button tooltip or title tooltip), default "button"
             element: el, // Element (selector string or HTMLElement)
+            setId: null, // set a specific id on the tooltip. default "null"
+            setClass: null, // set a specific class on the tooltip, default "null"
             placement: 'top', // Choose tooltip placement, default "bottom" for type "button" and "top" for type "title"
             delay: 400, // Delay before show the tooltip, default 0
             duration: 600, // Duration of animation for show the tooltip, default 600
             arrow: true, // Generate an arrow for the tooltip, default true
+            style: null, // add extra css style to tooltip, default null
             hideOnHover: true, // Hide the tooltip when the mouse hover the tooltip (only for type "title"), default true
             beforeShow: () => {console.log("before show");}, // callback before show tooltip
             afterShow: () => {console.log("after show");}, // callback after show tooltip